 Lightly grease a six-portion flan tin with a removable base.
 Mine is 35 x 12 cm.
 Line it with the pastry, leaving the edges high to allow for shrinkage, and chill in the fridge for 20 minutes.
 Heat the oven to 220C/425F/Gas Mark 7.
 Peel, core and thinly slice the apples and put them in a bowl with the lemon juice to stop them going brown.

 Fill the tart case with the quince purée and arrange the apple slices in overlapping rows on top.
-Trim the edges of the pastry, sprinkle the top with more sugar and bake in the oven for 10 minutes.
+Trim the edges of the pastry, sprinkle the top with more sugar and dot with butter, then bake in the oven for 10 minutes.
 Now turn the oven down to 200C/400F/Gas Mark 6 and bake for a further 15-20 minutes or until the pastry is light brown and the apples have caramelised.

 Remove and allow to cool slightly before removing the tart from the tin.
 Warm the apricot jam with a tablespoon of water, sieve, and brush over the tart.
 Serve warm or cold, with cream, crème fraîche or vanilla ice cream.

 Hopefully my girlfriend still has some quinces on her tree to share.
 I looked at all your quince recipes and they look wonderful.

 Thank you, Gerlinde, I’m so pleased you like them.
 Yes, definitely chat up your friend!
 They are a delicious fruit.

 I can’t let you away with it.
 Mentioning Aphrodite, marriage and a refined tart all in the one paragraph tells me where you are going.